kevinrichey/krbase/style.md

 Preprocessor macros
 : Upper case with underscores: `MACRO_CASE()`
-: Parameters are upper case with trailing underscore: `VAR_`
+: Macros made to look like functions may be `lowercase_underscore()` : Parameters are upper case with trailing underscore: `VAR_`

 Global Constants
 : Upper case with underscores: `MODULE_CONSTANT_NAME`

 Modules
-: A collection of types and functions that work together.
+: Types and functions that work together.
-: Module names are UpperCamelCase and used as a namespace prefix in the collection of types and functions.
+: Module names are UpperCamelCase and used as a namespace prefix for the types and functions.
-: Functions in a module are named as ModuleName_function_name().
+: Functions in a module are named as `ModuleName_function_name()`.
-: Enums in a module are named as ModuleName_EnumName.
+: Module enums are named as `ModuleName_EnumName`.
-: Enum members are ModuleName_EnumName_MemberName.
+: Enum members are `ModuleName_EnumName_MemberName`.

 ## Function and Type Suffixes